 Percentage of the total region size

-Nodes that can be expanded or collapsed include an arrow icon (▼) to the left of the node label.
+Nodes that can be expanded or collapsed include an arrow icon (▼) to the left of the node label, allowing users to expand or collapse individual nodes.

 A special node labelled NONE-USAGE is included to represent unallocated or unused memory within the region.